Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Rationalism isn't just one school of thought among many—it's the philosophical revolution that insisted reason alone can deliver genuine knowledge about reality, independent of sensory experience.
+Rationalism is the philosophical revolution that insisted reason alone can deliver genuine knowledge about reality, independent of sensory experience.
 When you study these thinkers, you're tracing the foundations of modern epistemology, metaphysics, and philosophy of mind.
-The debates they sparked—Can we trust our senses?
+The debates they sparkedโCan we trust our senses?
 What is the relationship between mind and body?
-Does everything have a sufficient reason?—remain central to philosophy today and appear repeatedly on exams covering the early modern period.
+Does everything have a sufficient reason?โremain central to philosophy today and appear repeatedly on exams covering the early modern period.

 Don't just memorize names and dates.
 Each thinker represents a distinct answer to the question: How can reason reveal the structure of reality?
 Descartes grounds knowledge in the thinking self, Spinoza dissolves the self into an infinite substance, Leibniz populates the universe with mind-like monads, Malebranche makes God the only true cause, and Wolff systematizes it all for the Enlightenment.
-Know what problem each philosopher is solving and how their solutions compare—that's what you're being tested on.
+Know what problem each philosopher is solving and how their solutions compare.

 These thinkers established the core rationalist commitment: certainty comes through reason, not sensation.
 They developed systematic methods for distinguishing genuine knowledge from mere opinion.

-Compare: Descartes vs. Wolff—both champion clear and distinct ideas as the criterion for knowledge, but Descartes is the revolutionary innovator while Wolff is the systematizer who made rationalism academically respectable.
-If an FRQ asks about rationalism's influence on the Enlightenment, Wolff is your key transitional figure.
+Compare: Descartes vs. Wolff โ both champion clear and distinct ideas as the criterion for knowledge, but Descartes is the revolutionary innovator while Wolff is the systematizer who made rationalism academically respectable.
+If a question asks about rationalism's influence on the Enlightenment or on Kant, Wolff is your key transitional figure.

 The rationalists disagreed profoundly about how many substances exist and what their nature is.
-This debate reveals how different metaphysical commitments generate radically different worldviews.
+This debate reveals how different metaphysical commitments generate radically different worldviews from shared rationalist premises.

-Compare: Spinoza vs. Leibniz—Spinoza reduces everything to one substance while Leibniz multiplies substances infinitely.
-Both are determinists, but Spinoza's determinism eliminates purpose while Leibniz's preserves divine providence.
+Compare: Spinoza vs. Leibniz โ Spinoza reduces everything to one substance while Leibniz multiplies substances infinitely.
+Both are determinists, but their determinism has very different flavors.
+Spinoza's determinism is impersonal and eliminates cosmic purpose: things happen because they follow necessarily from God/Nature's essence.
+Leibniz's determinism preserves divine providence and purpose: things happen because God chose the best possible arrangement.
 This contrast is essential for any question on rationalist metaphysics.

 If mind and body are distinct substances (as Descartes claimed), how do they interact?
-This puzzle generated creative solutions that reveal deep tensions within rationalism.
+Descartes himself suggested that the mind influences the body through the pineal gland, but this answer satisfied almost nobody.
+The puzzle generated creative solutions that reveal deep tensions within rationalism.

-Compare: Descartes vs. Malebranche—both accept mind-body dualism, but Descartes believed mind and body genuinely interact (through the pineal gland), while Malebranche denies any real interaction, making God the sole causal agent.
-Malebranche's occasionalism is the most radical solution to the interaction problem Descartes created.
+Compare: Descartes vs. Malebranche โ both accept mind-body dualism, but Descartes believed mind and body genuinely interact (however mysteriously), while Malebranche denies any real interaction between created things, making God the sole causal agent.
+Malebranche's occasionalism is the most radical solution to the interaction problem that Descartes created.
+It preserves dualism at the cost of making God responsible for every event in the universe.

 | Concept | Best Examples |